catch-software/EnterpriseTester-API-Examples/CSharp/ApiClient/README.md

 	    Console.WriteLine("EntityType: {0}, Count: {1}", group.Key, group.Value["COUNT"].Value<int>());
 	}

-In the above example we are using the Newtonsoft JSON.Net JObject class, which can represent an JSON response - this is a good way to work with the results of an aggregate query.
+In the above example we are using the Newtonsoft JSON.Net JObject class, which can represent an JSON response - this is a good way to work with the results of an aggregate query (which is returned as a Tree of JSON objects).

 Operations
 ----------